d-bl/GroundForge-help/docs/transform/draw-with-svg/index.md

 title: Use SVG to design a pattern
 ---

-# Use SVG editor to design a pattern
+# Use SVG editor to define a pattern

 You can also use a general purpose editor like Adobe-Illustrator, CorelDraw or the free InkScape and the [SVG version](template.svg) (right click to download) of the template.